AzaleaSh/azaleash.github.io/projects.md

 ## Illinois Space Society

-Currently working on the E-Hardware subteam for Spaceshot.
+Active member of the Illinois Space Society working on the E-Hardware subteam for Spaceshot.
+My role involes designing and creating PCBs to handle live data, telemetry, and in-flight events.
 Our next rocket's ancipitated launch is November 8th, 2025.

-## Fourier Analyis on Dynamical Systems
+## Modeling attractors using dynamical systems, Python, and Matplotlib

+This project focused on the chaotic and unpredictable behavior of the Lorenz Attractor, a classic example of deterministic chaos.
+I used Python to visualize the "butterfly effect", demonstrating how a tiny initial difference leads to widely divergent paths over time.
+Then after quantifing this divergence, and showing how the distance between trajectories grows exponentially, there was an unexpected characteristic oscillatory frequency.
+Suggesting an underlying rhythm within the chaotic system, which should not exist in a dynamical system.

+If you would like to read more, here is the [GitHub link](https://github.com/AzaleaSh/Attractors)

 ## MachBusters Robotics